Nodal pair density waves from a quarter-metal in crystalline graphene multilayers: QM: Effective Hamiltonian

-While on-site repulsion is the dominant short-range interaction in graphene-based systems~\cite{katsnelson:hubbard}, the next relevant component of Coulomb repulsion in BBLG and RTLG subject to $D$ field is the intraleyer next-nearest-neighbor repulsion.
-In a spin-polarized band structure it induces quantum anomalous Hall order ($\Delta_{\rm QAH}$)~\cite{szaboroy:selectionrule}.
-This mass order induces a net Berry curvature by polarizing the two valleys of opposite Berry phase, and features intrasublattice circulating currents.
+While on-site repulsion is the dominant short-range interaction in graphene-based systems~\cite{katsnelson:hubbard}, the next relevant component of Coulomb repulsion in BBLG and RTLG subject to the $D$ field is the intralayer next-nearest-neighbor repulsion.
+In a spin-polarized band structure, it induces quantum anomalous Hall order ($\Delta_{\rm QAH}$)~\cite{szaboroy:selectionrule, haldane}.
+This mass order produces a net Berry curvature by polarizing two valleys of opposite Berry phase, and features intra-sublattice circulating currents.
 Hence the corresponding matrix operator is diagonal in both valley and sublattice spaces, and commutes with those for layer polarized and layer antiferromagnet orders.
-Concomitantly, nucleation of quantum anomalous Hall order in a spin-polarized half-metal lifts the remaining valley degeneracy, giving birth to a QM at low chemical doping.
+Concomitantly, nucleation of the quantum anomalous Hall order in a spin-polarized half-metal lifts the remaining valley degeneracy, giving birth to a QM at low chemical doping, detailed in Appendix~\ref{append:QMuniformmass}.
 It should be noted that interlayer nearest-neighbor Coulomb repulsion results in a layer polarization of electronic density.
-This symmetry is, however, already broken by the $D$ field.
+This symmetry is, however, already broken by the $D$-field.
+Once the simultaneous presence of layer antiferromagnet and quantum anomalous Hall order is taken into account, $m(0) \equiv m_0=|V-\Delta_{\rm LAF}-\Delta_{\rm QAH}|<V$.

-\emph{Quarter-metal \& effective model}.~To capture the quintessential properties of the valley- and spin-polarized QM, next we Taylor expand $H_{\rm ren}$ around one particular valley at $+\vec{K}$.
-To capture the three-fold rotational symmetry in the presence of the trigonal warping, as well as the $D$-field induced annular Fermi surfaces, it is necessary to expand $H_{\rm ren}$ up to third (fourth) order in BBLG (RTLG).
-The low-energy Hamiltonian then reads